Contributed By Clifford Chance

 If so, the relevant regulatory bodies may be authorised to revoke licences for state security interest reasons.
 In some sector regulations, the regulators have the express right to revoke a licence upon change of control.

 Finally, some consents (eg, antitrust approval or consent of the Polish Financial Supervisory Authority to acquire certain stakes in a bank or certain other, regulated financial institutions) may be required irrespective of whether the investor is foreign or domestic.

-Under the FDI regime introduced on 24 July 2020 in response to the COVID-19 pandemic for two years, an FDI transaction is one that results in a foreign investor:
+An FDI transaction is one that results in a foreign investor:

 If the transaction concerns a company that operates in any of the sectors that are deemed “strategic” or a company that conducts “strategic” activities, it is subject to the new FDI regime and requires obtaining prior clearance from the Polish Competition Authority (PCA).